Self-supervised Learning for Semi-supervised Temporal Language Grounding: Our Approach

 \subsection{Self-Supervised Feature Learning}

-Inspired by recent work~\cite{Wang2021}, we also incorporate self-supervised feature learning.
-Based on two types of sequential data augmentation, we design inter-modal and intra-modal contrastive losses to assist the STLG to learn discriminative multi-modal feature representation.
+We perform self-supervised feature learning on the encoded visual and textual features.
+Based on the previous two types of sequential perturbations (data augmentation), we design inter-modal and intra-modal contrastive losses to assist the S$^4$TLG to learn discriminative multi-modal feature representation.

 We first give a general formulation of contrastive loss: \begin{small}

 \end{small} where $l(\cdot,\cdot)$ is a similarity function (e.g, cosine similarity), $\mathbf{X},\mathbf{Y} \in \mathbb{R}^{D_{h}}$ is a pair of positive samples, and $\mathcal{X}^{-}$ and $\mathcal{Y}^{-}$ are the sets of chosen negative sample for $\mathbf{X}$ and $\mathbf{Y}$, respectively. $\Delta$ is the margin.
 The goal of $\mathcal{L}_{CL}$ is to pull positive pairs closer and push negative pairs further in the embedding space.